pallavi10aggarwal/iGrammar/README.md

 ## Pre-Requisites
 Xcode 16
-Run the app , type in any content and prompt grammar , paraphrase , improve
+Run the app , type in any content and prompt grammar , paraphrase , improve .

+Follow the demo video in the project root directory.

 ##  Project Structure